openmas-ai/openmas/docs/reasoning_integration.md

         # Use the external BDI engine for planning
         plans = self._external_bdi.plan(self._beliefs, self._desires)

-        # Synchronize plans to SimpleMAS as intentions
+        # Synchronize plans to OpenMAS as intentions
         for plan in plans:
             self.add_intention(plan)